-Based on the ADDIE development concept model, research framework was established, as shown in 2.
+Based on the ADDIE development concept model, research framework was established, as shown in Figure 2.

 Figure 2.
 Research framework

 Results and Discussion

 In this section, results of analyze stage, design stage, development stage, implementation stage, and formative evaluation of analyze, design, development, and implementation stages, as shown in figure 2, are reported.